-ABOARD THE USS Fall River (CA-131), Bikini Atoll, 13 July 1946 — “My shipmates and I were sweating it out at the Bikini Atoll in the Marshall Islands, getting ready for Test Baker, the second postwar atomic bomb test.
-Baker was scheduled for 25 July.
+Aboard the USS Fall River (CA-131), Bikini Atoll, 5 July 1946 — My shipmates and I were sweating it out at the Bikini Atoll in the Marshall Islands, getting ready for Test Baker, the second postwar atomic bomb test scheduled for 25 July.
 Baker would detonate from underwater.

-“Meanwhile, the radio room was announcing world news about a different type of explosion.
-On 5 July, just four days after Test Able, the Bikini swimsuit was unveiled in Paris.
-The news reports said the brief swimsuit was named after the Bikini atomic bomb tests because it caused a cultural explosion.”
+Meanwhile, the radio room was abuzz with news about a different type of explosion.
+On 5 July in Paris, four days after Test Able, the Bikini swimsuit was worn for the first time.
+The news reports said the brief swimsuit was named after the Bikini atomic bomb tests because the swimsuit caused a cultural explosion.

 (Excerpted from Operation Crossroads – Lest We Forget!
 An Eyewitness Account by William L. McGee )